Director and Founder, Julia Steiny

 Colleagues and Collaborators:

-Colin Murphy (Providence Design) — Business consulting and web design
+Colin Murphy (Providence Design) — Business and communications consultant, web design.

 Ellen Polansky — Writer, editor, and grants writer.